 It is clear that Dina has a broad view of the world, and this can be heard in her music.
 Over the course of her carrier she has worked with musicians from West Africa, England, Australia and Portugal.
 And this year she will bring out an album in her own native tongue, Frysk.
 A language that is spoken by the people who live in the north of Holland, Frylân.

-DINA is not afraid to use unconventional instruments in her arrangements such as the West African Kora or the Didgeridoo.
-And DINA is also not afraid to take on her role as producer and produce a record herself.
-She independently produced her most recent album 'HEART' which she released in 2020, after that, she kept going with her fourth record 'Dina Up Close' where she made a stripped down acoustic EP of 4 of her favorite songs.
+DINA is not afraid to use unconventional instruments in her arrangements, such as the West African Kora or the Didgeridoo.
+And DINA is also not afraid to take on her role as producer and produce a records herself.
+She independently produced her third album 'HEART' which she released in 2020, after that, she kept going with her fourth record 'Dina Up Close' where she made a stripped down acoustic EP of 4 of her favorite songs.
 This year, she will release her first Frisian album with her book 'medisyn'.
 A beautiful story about how we reflect on ourselves these days in time of insecurity.
 Every track on this album is an ingredient of her "medicine".
 DINA invites her listeners and readers to find their own ingredients of their own medicine.

 DINA makes a countermovement of the fast music industry.
 These are not songs that are always played in the same way.
 On the other hand, it is a musical journey in which you can breathe quietly.
 Furthermore, a song only ends when it is time to stop.
 Every song that is played is unique in this way.
 The experience of her music enriches you with an experience that makes you feel better, more open and stronger.
 DINA believes that this will make the world a little better.